virulent-hate/google-drive-index/README.md

-# google-drive-directory
+# google-drive-index

-Scripts to create a directory of Virulent Hate's Google Drive folders with sharable links.
+Python script creating an index of files and folders in a Google Drive directory using the Google Drive API.

-**Author:** Jake Gibson, Virulent Hate Project Manager
+**Author:** Jake Gibson, [Virulent Hate](https://virulenthate.org/) Project Manager

 **Institution:** University of Michigan